pluralsh/polly/docs/liquid-filters.md

 Produces a new list with the reversed elements of the given list.

+_Parameters_:

+- List

 _Implementation_: `github.com/Masterminds/sprig/v3.reverse`

 ##  `round`
-Returns a float value with the remainder rounded to the given number to digits after the decimal point. `round 123.55555 3` will return `123.556`.
+Returns a float value with the remainder rounded to the given number to digits after the decimal point.

+_Parameters_:

+- Float number

+- Number of digits to round to

+_Example_: `round 123.55555 3` will return `123.556`.

 _Implementation_: `github.com/Masterminds/sprig/v3.round`